Last updated on December 21, 2025

 Swords to Plowshares

 Imagine railing against 1-for-1 removal and then placing Swords to Plowshares as the third best white instant in Magic.
-Well, STP is an incredibly powerful removal spell, and everyone knows it.
-In fact, it’s probably the #1 single-target interaction in the format.
+Well, STP is an incredibly powerful removal spell: certainly the best white removal spell, and probably the #1 single-target interaction in the format.
 It’s the absolute best at what it does, and that deserves high praise despite my stance towards 1-for-1 removal in Commander.

 #2.
 Enlightened Tutor